Human Services (BS)

 |HSV 480||Wellness - Be All That You Can Be||3|

 |HSV 498||Practicum in Human Services||3|

-In addition to the required courses, you need to choose one of two tracks: schools and community, or child, youth and family development.
-Each track requires the completion of four (4) electives in that specific area.
+In addition to the required courses, you need to choose one of two concentrations: schools and community, or child, youth and family development.
+Each concentration requires the completion of 3 electives in that specific area.
 Exceptions can be made in consultation with the program director.

 |Schools and Community|

 |ECCH 222||Literacy and the Arts in the Elementary Classroom||3|

 |EMC 352||Human Growth and Social Development: Middle Childhood||3|

 |ECCH 412||Managing the Early Childhood and Elementary Classroom||3|